Many equate “strength training” with the bench press, dumbbells, and weight machines.

 But if you’ve ever had sore muscles after a yoga session, you might have wondered if you could just do yoga instead.

 Many yoga practitioners look toned, as if they go to the gym and lift weights.
 And they do: their own body weight.
 Quite simply, yoga poses require positions and orientations that engage our muscles.

 And let’s face it, we know that strength training of any kind has obvious benefits, such as building muscular strength, fat loss, improved metabolism, and increased bone density.

 Yoga for Strength

-Original yoga from the East doesn’t emphasize how yoga can sculpt one’s body, but they were all about the mind-body connection.
-This is how much of the West has evolved it to its own purposes.
-Originall yoga was a way of life and being, rather than a way to look better in clothes.
-Nonetheless, when I look at the typical “yoga-crafted body,” I can’t help but admire their physique.
+Yoga from the East doesn’t emphasize how yoga can sculpt one’s body, but they focus on the mind-body connection and building strength.
+Originally, yoga was a way of life and being, rather than a way to look better in clothes.
+Yoga is the original form of mind-body fitness.

 “If all you’re looking to do is build muscle, weight training is the more practical approach,” advises DiNubile.
 In fact, the American Council on Exercise defines strength training as “exercising with progressively heavier resistance for the purpose of strengthening the muscular skeletal system.”

 With weight training, your muscles adapt to the resistance and get stronger, with one weight no longer being a challenge.

 Then you have to add more resistance/weight to achieve greater results as time goes on.

 Strength that’s developed from yoga doesn’t quite work that way and is more of a functional strength.